Treats seizures in patients who have epilepsy.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure that your doctor knows if you are also using phenytoin (Dilantin®) or valproic acid (Depakene®).
+- Make sure that your doctor knows if you also use phenytoin (Dilantin®) or valproic acid (Depakene®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, blood disease, a history of depression, other types of seizures, or an immune system disease called systemic lupus erythematosus or "lupus".
-Tell your doctor if you also have an infection.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, or a history of depression.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.